World Cities

 Derudder, B., M. Hoyler, P. J. Taylor, and F. Witlox, eds.
 International Handbook of Globalization and World Cities.
 Cheltenham, UK, and Northampton, MA: Edward Elgar, 2012.

-A recent review of the state of the art in the global cities literature: fifty chapters on different aspects of global city formation, written by experts in this literature.
+A review of the state of the art in the world cities literature: fifty chapters on different aspects of world city formation, written by experts in this literature.
 Intended as a follow-up to Knox and Taylor 1995.

 Knox, P., and P. Taylor, eds.
 World Cities in a World-System.
 Cambridge, UK: Cambridge University Press, 1995.

-The first state-of-the art review of the literature, which—at the time of publication—showed that the global/world city was maturing into a (number of) paradigm(s).
-Comparison with Derudder, et al. 2012 is interesting to appreciate how the literature has evolved.
+The first state-of-the art review of the literature, which—at the time of publication—showed that world city research was maturing into a (number of) paradigm(s).
+Comparison with Derudder, et al. 2012 allows one to appreciate how the literature has evolved.

 Taylor, P. J., J. V. Beaverstock, B. Derudder, et al., eds.
 Global Cities.
 4 vols.
 Critical Concepts in Urban Studies.
 London: Routledge, 2013.

-A volume reprinting key pre-2012 writings on global cities.
-More extensive in its coverage than Brenner and Keil 2006, with unabridged versions of the original writings, but with somewhat less guidance for readers.
+A volume reprinting key pre-2012 writings on world cities.
+More extensive in its coverage than Brenner and Keil 2006, with unabridged versions of the original writings, but with somewhat less guidance for readers

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.